MultiUserDungeon/Frontend/README.md

+# Multi User Dungeon
+This is the front end repository for the MUD project showcasing team collaboration & development with complex algorithms.

-# Welcome
+# Technologies

-This is my Personal Repository for starter-kits with new projects that come coupled with a React Frontend & Java Spring Boot Backend.
-It comes with authentication out of the box and comments letting you know what's happening where.
+Technologies used in the front end repo are as follows.
+	React.js (front end library)
+		Redux (state management)
+		React-Router-Dom (Navigation)

-# LICENSE
+# License Information

-for licensing information, I am using an MIT Open Source License.
+Open source